 The ending date of a disciplinary sanction indicates the length of the “active” period of that sanction.
 While a sanction is active, it is most important that a student is aware of all the policies and follows them, as another violation while a current sanction is active will result in more severe sanctions for the subsequent case.
-However, if a significant amount of time has passed since the end of the active period of a sanction, that would be taken into consideration when deciding the sanctions for any subsequent violations.
+However, if a significant amount of time has passed since the ending date of f a sanction, that would be taken into consideration when deciding the sanctions for any subsequent violations.

 For example, if a student is on active Deferred Suspension from the University and has another case, the student can expect to be suspended.
 However, if the student’s period of Deferred Suspension has been over for two years when another case happens, the student might be placed back on Deferred Suspension.